Engaging people who'd rather not be there

 Imagine that, I now asked you to use your non-natural hand to sign your name for the rest of your life.

-Yes, you will get used to it, however, it will never be as free-flowing, natural, and effortless as using your natural hand, and of course your workmanship will possibly never be quite as high.
+Yes, you will get used to it.
+However, it will never be as free-flowing, natural, and effortless as using your natural hand, and of course, your artistry will possibly never be quite as high.

 It would do to fill in the time between your social commitments!

-You probably thought to yourself, "Some day soon, I'll find something better - something that really excites me, but this will be okay for now."
-Has some day arrived for you ... or the people who work with you?
+You probably thought to yourself, "Someday soon, I'll find something better - something that excites me, but this will be okay for now."
+Has someday arrived for you ... or the people who work with you?

-During this period of starting out, you may well have been told by a career counsellor, to find a career that suits your values, interests and capabilities.
-Which is true, you must consider each of these, however, you must also consider your personality.
+During this period of starting out, you may well have been told by a career counselor, to find a career that suits your values, interests, and capabilities.
+Which is true, you must consider each of these.
+However, you must also consider your personality.

-As you gain life experience your values, interests and capabilities will change, but not so your personality.
-Your behavior can and will change dependent upon the situation, but your core personality does not go away.
+As you gain life experience your values, interests, and capabilities will change, but not so your personality.
+Your behavior can and will change depending upon the situation, but your core personality does not go away.